rust-lang/rfcs/text/0000-std-aware-cargo.md

 Previously, these needs were somewhat addressed by the external tool [xargo], which managed the recompilation of these dependencies when necessary.
 However, this tool has become [deprecated], and even when supported, required a nightly version of the compiler for all operation.

-This approach has [gathered support] from various [rust team members], and this RFC aims to take inspiration from tools and workflows like [xargo], and integrate them into Cargo itself.
+This approach has [gathered support] from various [rust team members].
+This RFC aims to take inspiration from tools and workflows like [xargo], integrating them into Cargo itself.

 [xargo]: https://github.com/japaric/xargo
 [deprecated]: https://github.com/japaric/xargo/issues/193